castleXM/xm-labs-honeycomb/README.md

 * [honeycomb.png](/honeycomb.png) - honeycomb.io logo

 # How it works
-This integration uses an HTTP trigger from a honeycomb.io alert and creates an xMatters alert from it.
+This integration uses an HTTP recipient from a honeycomb.io trigger and creates an xMatters alert from it.

 # Installation